 Chronic liver failure may occur from a variety of health problems.
 However, the most common cause is an injury to the liver, namely cirrhosis.
 This scar tissue replaces normal liver tissue and prevents the liver from functioning properly.

 - Alcoholic liver disease, liver damage from excessive alcohol use

-- Non-alcoholic fatty liver disease, where fat builds up in the liver causing inflammation or liver cell damage
+- Non-alcoholic fatty liver disease, where fat builds up in the liver, causing inflammation or liver cell damage

 - Genetic diseases affect the liver.
-Such as Wilson’s disease that causes excessive copper buildup in the liver
+Such as Wilson’s disease causes excessive copper buildup in the liver

 - Diseases affecting the ducts that remove bile from the liver.
 For example, biliary atresia, which causes liver transplants in children

 Also, a liver transplant may treat certain types of cancer that arise from the liver.

 There are some criteria that you should consider when choosing the hospital or transplant to get a liver transplant: